 Worldwide IT Spending Forecast (Millions of U.S. Dollars)

-The winds of change: Outsourcing is sweeping away the old ways
+Outsourcing is sweeping away the old ways

-Revenue in the IT outsourcing segment is projected to reach $156.20 billion in 2023.
+Back to outsourcing, business leaders believe remote teams help improve productivity and accelerate time to market because of their diverse expertise and well-designed management processes.
+The tech outsourcing segment is projected to reach $98 billion in 2024, according to Technavio.
+This represents a CAGR of 5% from 2020 to 2024.
 The annual revenue growth rate (CAGR 2023-2027) is expected to be 7.49%, bringing the market to $208.50 billion by 2027.

 Outsourcing software development to startups is expected to grow by 70% between 2022 and 2023.
 At the same time, midsize companies and enterprises need software development support to improve ROI and customer service in a tight timeframe.
 Due to the popularity of outsourcing, its market is constantly growing and will continue to grow in the future.